Air Plants & Tillandsia

 What Else do you Need to Grow Air Plants

 Besides the plants you will need something on which to grow your air plants.
-We have suitable containers and aggregate.
+We have air plant dishes available or you can get creative and use wire (avoid copper) to attach them to driftwood, bark or even other plants.

 Ready to go Air Plants